 Chronic Illness Final Election - The final election occurs if all of the eligible death benefit minus the residual death benefit is accelerated.
 The residual death benefit is the greater of 5% of the death benefit on the initial election date or \$10,000.
-At the time of a final election, the benefit payment must first be applied to pay off any outstanding policy debt as loans are no longer available.
-All riders and endorsements, except the Chronic and Terminal Illness endorsement, attached to the policy will terminate however, the Accidental Death Benefit, if any, will not be affected by the acceleration of death benefits under this endorsement.
+All riders and endorsements, except the Chronic and Terminal Illness endorsement, attached to the policy will terminate.\